Alex-TheLuchador/cloud-notes/README.md

 <em>These notes are heavily Azure focused.</em>

 ### Notes taken and maintained by me, Alex Hernandez.
-Created on October 7, 2022 in Houston, Texas to share with the world.
+Created on October 7, 2022
+Houston, Texas